 While the Marne campaign had been going on, other German troops had been preparing positions at the German rear, on a line of easily-defended hilly ground in northeast France and Belgium.
 It was to these that the Germans now withdrew, and dug themselves in.

-The French and British followed, and also dug themselves in opposite the new German front line.
-To prevent encirclement, each side extended their defensive lines along natural barriers – to the Belgian coast in the north, and to the borders of Switzerland (a neutral country, and a very mountainous one, making invasion out of the question) in the south.
-A line of trenches soon ran for hundreds of miles between the North Sea and the Alps.
+The French and British followed, and also dug themselves in opposite the German trenches.
+To prevent encirclement, each side extended their defensive lines, along natural barriers, to the Belgian coast in the north, and to the borders of Switzerland (a neutral country, and a very mountainous one, making invasion out of the question) in the south.
+A line of trenches now ran for hundreds of miles between the North Sea and the Alps.

 The BEF was on the north flank of the Allied advance, nearest the sea.
 When both sides had stopped moving, the BEF found themselves in control of a town near the Belgian coast called Ypres.
 This town was an important road and rail centre, and whoever controlled it controlled the area around it – a piece of land which stuck out into German-held territory.
 The Germans were determined to retake it.